openebs/dynamic-localpv-provisioner/tests/README.md

 ### Pre-requisites

-- These tests are meant to be run in a single-node Kubernetes cluster with one single available blockdevice.
+- These tests are meant to be run in a single-node Kubernetes cluster with one single available blockdevice (not mounted).

 - Get your Kubernetes Cluster ready and make sure you can run kubectl from your development machine.